Understanding Atorvastatin Atorvastatin is a medication that helps lower cholesterol levels in your blood. High cholesterol can build up in your arteries and increase your risk of heart disease and stroke. Doctors prescribe atorvastatin to reduce "bad" cholesterol (LDL) and triglycerides while helpi

 Source: FDA Adverse Event Reporting System (FAERS).
 Voluntary reports do not establish causation.

-Check interactions with atorvastatin:
+Check interactions with Atorvastatin:

 SafeCheck provides drug interaction information from FDA-approved product labeling (openFDA).
 This is for informational purposes only and is not medical advice.
 Always consult your healthcare provider before making medication decisions.